startar-bronze/khacngit/README.md

 Dynamic Growth: Automatic validation and adaptation to new platforms to support sustainable ecosystem expansion.

+# HOW TO EARN MONEY WITH KHACN BY BECOMING A LIQUIDITY PROVIDER?

+Earn even more and “Get ready for the next market boom.
+Add liquidity today and take advantage of it!”
+You must first hold ethereum in your crypto wallet

+Step 1: Connect your Ethereum wallet
+Use MetaMask or any other compatible platform to connect your wallet to Uniswap .

+Step 2: Go to the kharYsma coins page
+Access the following link directly: https://app.uniswap.org/explore/tokens/ethereum/0x11c1b94294a7967092f747434dee4876eca5fd53?utm_source=share-tdp&utm_medium=web

+Choose the profit you want to receive on each transaction

+Step 3: Connect your wallet, click on Pool, Add liquidity

+Set the price to 1 khacn = 550 usd minimum (approximately 0.20 eth according to the current rate) Never put 1 khacn below the value of 550 usd, in accordance with our smart contract, this will reject your system, and your investment may run at a loss.

+Select “Add Liquidity” and choose ETH + kharYsma coins ( 0x11c1b94294A7967092F747434dEE4876EcA5fD53 ) as pairs.
+Follow the instructions to complete the transaction

+# how to buy kharYsma coins (khacn)

+make sure you have added the kharYsma coins as a custom token in your wallet, using the address of our smart contract: 0x11c1b94294A7967092F747434dEE4876EcA5fD53

+-make sure you have ethereums on your wallet, go to our uniswap page and connect your crypto wallet,

+uniswap link from khacn https://app.uniswap.org/explore/tokens/ethereum/0x11c1b94294a7967092f747434dee4876eca5fd53?utm_source=share-tdp&utm_medium=web

+- just follow the on-screen instructions on the swap side, and sign your crypto wallet when prompted, pay the gas fee, don't hesitate to wait for the gas fee to drop a little bit, and accept the swap.
+You should normally receive your khacn in your wallet very quickly
+- Take advantage of the changing prices of khac which are increasing every day
 # Current State:

 Version 1 of the khacn contract has been abandoned by the team, it was at the url below: